eat-sleep-code-repeat-it/assistance-graph/README.md

 cd C:/workspace/assistance-graph/assistance-graph

 # start the server and restarts it on every change.
-npm run dev - will start the server and restarts it on every change.
+pnpm run dev - will start the server and restarts it on every change.

 # start the server
-npm run start
+pnpm run start

 # Runs the prettier formatter for all files in the current directory
-npx prettier . --write
+pnpm prettier . --write

+pnpm run dev
 ```